-The pipeline itself is actually part of the sewer system, carrying street run-off to a storage area downstream.
+The pipeline itself is actually part of the storm sewer system, carrying street run-off to a storage area downstream.
 While this does seem kind of gross, it is the pipeline’s very existence that has kept this part of the river so clean and verdant!
 The James River Park Pipeline Walkway is a really unique way to experience the river and see some nature, literally right in the middle of downtown.

 Know Before You Go

 One entrance is on the river side of the floodwall, just west of 14th Street.
 The other entrance takes a little bit of exploring on the eastern edge of the park on Brown's Island.
 Look for the trail to duck down to the edge of the river behind the old ice cooler that's kept there for summer concert performance.
 A dirt path runs through the woods along the water's edge before leading you to the pipeline.